Blue Cross Blue Shield Medicare Supplement Review (2026)

 • Affordability (50%): Providers with the lowest monthly cost score higher.

-• Plan and state availability (30%): Providers with a wider range of plan types score higher, with weighted scoring given to the most popular Plan G, Plan F and Plan N. Providers that have broader nationwide availability across more states also score higher.
+• Plan and state availability (30%): Providers with a wider range of plan types score higher, with weighted scoring given to the most popular Plan G, Plan F and Plan N. Providers with broader nationwide availability across more states also score higher.

 Related Articles